HomeBlogSquid vs. Octopus - A Deep Dive into Their Differences

 What Are the Different Octopus Types and Squid Varieties?

-• Octopus Types:
+Common Octopus Types:

-• Squid Varieties:
+• Short-Fin Squid (Illex illecebrosus)

-• Giant Squid (Architeuthis dux): Legendary, deep-sea giants, rarely seen alive.
+• Giant Squid (Architeuthis dux)

 How to Understand the Life Cycle of an Octopus and Squid?